P. L. Light Systems: Maximize Yields with Smart Lighting Strategies. Using Metrics For a More Efficient Grow

 Determining your PPFD and DLI for your application:

-Understanding how light is measured and the amount of light needed for your crop is the first step in optimizing your lighting system to get the most out of your crop.
+Understanding how light is measured and the amount needed for your crop is the first step in optimizing your lighting system to get the most out of your crop.
 We use two measurements to measure light: PPFD (photosynthetic photon flux density) and DLI (daily light integral).

-Measuring your light levels with a light meter is recommended ensure you are hitting your DLI and maximizing your light output.
+Measuring your light levels with a light meter is recommended to ensure you are hitting your DLI and maximizing your light output.

-Knowing whether your crop requires medium, high or very high levels of light is important to determine your DLI and maximize your efficiencies and yields.
-A lower light crop like lettuce requires only 17 moles of light per day, but a high light crops like cannabis or tomatoes need at least 30 moles of light per day for proper growth and development, and to ensure the highest quality and yields.
-For a crop like cannabis, some growers will even push the light levels to 40-45 moles per day, which helps them to increase yields.
-It is important to note that the higher the light intensity, the more you need to monitor other environmental parameters to ensure a balanced growing environment.
-In addition, when it comes to cannabis there are many different strains that have been bred to respond differently to various temperatures, light intensity and other parameters.
-If you can know your plant’s light requirements, this will help increase your success of growing at higher light intensities, since some will perform poorly under high light.
+Knowing whether your crop requires medium, high, or very high levels of light is important to determine your DLI and maximize your efficiencies and yields.
+A lower-light crop like lettuce requires only 17 moles of light per day, but high-light crops like cannabis or tomatoes need at least 30 moles for proper growth and development to ensure the highest quality and yields.
+For a crop like cannabis, some growers will even push the light levels to 40-45 moles per day to help increase yields.

 How to Measure Yield